Uncovering Your Signature Style: The 7-Day Challenge

 What if your signature style wasn’t something you had to buy—but something you uncovered within yourself, refined, and claimed as your own?

-Welcome to your 7-Day Signature Style Challenge — a short, soulful experiment in self-expression that requires zero spending, just a notebook (or your Notes app), a mirror, and a few minutes each day.
+Welcome to your 7-Day Signature Style Challenge.
+This short, soulful experiment in self-expression requires zero spending.
+Just grab a notebook (or use your Notes app), find a mirror, and set aside a few minutes each day.

 This isn’t dress-up.
-It’s design—with intention.
-This isn’t about trends.
-It’s about you.
-Your rhythm, your quirks, your past, your future.
-Each day gives you a fresh prompt to reflect, explore, and try.
+It’s a design process—with intention.
+It’s not about trends; it’s about you.
+Your rhythm, your quirks, your past, and your future.
+Each day presents a fresh prompt to reflect, explore, and try.

 Set aside 10 minutes each day.